- Tax agent services regime

 - What is a tax (financial) advice service?

-- Renew as a tax agent, BAS agent or tax (financial) adviser
+- Renew as tax agent or BAS agent

 You must be registered as a company auditor (RCA) by the Australian Securities and Investments Commission (ASIC) to undertake an audit of the financial reports prepared under the Corporations Act 2001 (the Act) of a: